omer6167/CSP.Util.Helper/README.md

 > [!TIP]
 > All classes are included in Helper class so that you can easily access and import all of the classes.
-> You can reach ServiceAPI in flow without construction methods.
+> You can reach ServiceAPI in flow without constructors.

 > [!IMPORTANT]
 > You must need to Bimser.Synergy.CSP nuget.config for using CSP library.